top of page

 How do you "warm up a saxophone"?

-To warm up a saxophone, all you have to do is move air through the instrument.
+To warm up the saxophone itself, all you have to do is move warm air through the instrument.
 The warm air from your body will warm the instrument.
-A warm saxophone versus a cold saxophone will primarily help you play more in tune, but can also improve tone and response from the instrument.
-If your saxophone was left in very cold temperatures (below 50 degrees or so) ALWAYS let your saxophone come to room temperature before you play.
+A warm saxophone versus a cold saxophone will primarily help you play more in tune but can also improve the tone and response of the instrument.
+If your saxophone was left in very cold temperatures (below 50 degrees or so), ALWAYS let your saxophone come to room temperature before you play.

 bottom of page